treasure-data/td-android-sdk/README.md

 ### Use a shared instance

-Also, you can use a shared instance from anywhere with `TreasureData.sharedInstance()` after calling `TreasureData.initializeSharedInstance()`.
+Also, you can use a shared instance from anywhere with `TreasureData.sharedInstance` method after calling `TreasureData.initializeSharedInstance`.

 ```
 public class MainActivity extends Activity {